folke/lazy.nvim/README.md

     -- then set the below to false.
 This should work, but is NOT supported and will -- increase downloads a lot.
     filter = true,
+    -- If git config --global core.autocrlf is true on a Unix/Linux system, then the git clone process -- will give files with CRLF endings.
+Vi / vim / neovim cannot handle this when loading .vim scripts.
+    -- When true, Lazy will force git to clone with core.autocrlf=false.
+When false, Lazy will not -- touch the core.autocrlf setting.
+    override_autocrlf = true,
   },
   dev = {
     -- directory where you store your local plugin projects